krisnova/.net/content/posts/ego-death.md

 I must deliver.

+I must perform.

+This.

+This feeling.

+This moment.

-Time -- is of the essence.
+This -- is egotistical.

+### Internal Void

-Regardless of how delightful, jarring, shocking, or aggressively virtuous my content was, internally I remained empty.
+Regardless of how delightful, jarring, shocking, funny, cute, or aggressively virtuous my content was, internally I remained empty.
+Regardless of how much content I consumed, internally I remained empty.

-Every perfect post was equally as rotten.
+Every perfect post was equally as rotten as the next.
+All of them a facade for our collective internal void.

 Virtue signaling.
 Aggressive.
 Virtue signaling.
 And for who?
 Who was I trying to convince?
+Who was anyone trying to convince?
+We were all here for ourselves and our own selfish reasons.

+How can anyone farming a void on emptiness internally enact change?
+No wonder hopelessness was creeping in.

-Broadcasting virtue to the world will never provide internal fulfillment.
+Broadcasting virtue to the world will never provide internal fulfillment regardless of how true it may be.
 Virtue signaling is effective in shifting public perception, but remains powerless in shifting an internal self-image.

+You can't tweet your way to self-respect.

 Social media has provided a mass platform for extraordinary volumes of external engagement.
 However it has robbed us of the most critical dialogue, our dialogue with ourselves.

-I see millions of empty users crying out for more validation.
+I see millions of empty users crying out for more validation -- all of them failing to find it from external sources.

-Slipping further and further away from a sense of self.
+Slipping further and further away from self.
 Slipping further and further into the delusion that somehow external acceptance will remedy the void growing inside.

 The ego.

 Social media aggravates the ego.

-I am attempting to kill mine, or at least substantially weaken it.
+I want to kill my ego, or at least substantially break it.

 As with an trauma, there is an inverse response to counter traumatic damage.
 You "over index".